Online Chinese Classes – Table of Contents

 The unstoppable progress of today’s technology has been the source of significant advances in language learning, and Chinese is no exception.

 Both mobile apps and online resources have led to many possibilities for improving the effectiveness of studying.
-However, in this article, we are going to focus on individual lessons online, which constitute a veritable revolution, as they permit access to good teachers regardless of where you are.
+However, in this article, we are going to focus on Online Chinese lessons, which constitute a veritable revolution, as they permit access to good teachers regardless of where you are.

-Who do we recommend Online Chinese 1 on 1 lessons for?
+Who do we recommend Online Chinese lessons for?

-Unless you don’t have free time, or need absolute flexibility, online private classes are not recommendable if you live in China.
+Unless you don’t have free time or need absolute flexibility, online classes are not recommendable if you live in China.
 In China, it’s easy to find qualified teachers at similar prices (or even cheaper) as well as private schools and universities with relatively flexible schedules.

 If you live in a large city, you might be able to find classes in-person at the Confucius Institute as well as at private schools, with experienced, quality, one-on-one teachers.

-However, online private lessons are particularly recommendable for people who live far from large cities, making access to quality Chinese lessons particularly difficult.
+However, online Chinese lessons are particularly recommendable for people who live far from large cities, making access to quality Chinese lessons particularly difficult.

 Even if you live in a large city, it’s possible that the classes that you find won’t offer the necessary quality and/or flexibility, or they might just be far from where you live.
 In these cases, online lessons may be a good option to make the most of your free time.

-How to make the most of individual online lessons
+How to make the most of the Chinese online lessons

 Individual lessons online can be very helpful for learning Chinese.
 Below is some advice to help you make the most of these lessons: